skylight-hq/skylight.digital/_projects/va_api_scorecard_mvp.md

 {% capture summary %}
 The Veterans Affairs needed to start preparing for how best to govern their growing portfolio of APIs.
-So we delivered them a minimum viable product (MVP) of an API Scorecard governance tool.
+So we built them a minimum viable product (MVP) of an API Scorecard governance tool.
 {% endcapture %}